onap/vnfrqts-requirements/docs/Chapter5.rst

-The file name for the Cinder volume module must be named the same as the corresponding module it is supporting (base module or incremental module) with “\_volume” appended
+The file name for the Cinder volume module must be named the same as the corresponding module it is supporting (base module or incremental module) with "\_volume" appended

 -  <base module name>\_volume.y[a]ml

 -  <incremental module name>\_volume.y[a]ml

-The volume module’s corresponding environment file must be named identical to the volume module with “.y[a]ml” replaced with “.env”.
+The volume module’s corresponding environment file must be named identical to the volume module with ".y[a]ml" replaced with ".env".

 Nested Heat file
 ~~~~~~~~~~~~~~~~

 There is no explicit naming convention for nested Heat files with the
-following exceptions; the name should contain “nest”.
+following exceptions; the name should contain "nest".
 As noted above,
 <text> represents any alphanumeric string that must not contain any
-special characters and must not contain the word “base”.
+special characters and must not contain the word "base".

 -  <text>.y[a]m